idrinth-thalui/core/dreams/IdrinthThalui_42.md

 You stumble through the ruins of an Altmer village.
 A terrible battle has taken place.
 You hear a scream and run towards it.
 Altmer twin boys huddle together under an upturned cart, and a grown Altmer in hooded black robes towers above them.
-You can hear his feral snarl, as he leaps at the shrieking children...
-You awake, hands searching unconsciously for your weapon.
+You can hear his feral snarl, as he leaps at the shrieking children...You awake, hands searching unconsciously for your weapon.